-Call the Corporation Income Tax office at (501) 682-4775 Go to www.arkansas.gov/scorp
+Call the Corporation Income Tax office at (501) 682-4775 or Go to www.dfa.arkansas.gov.

 The due date for filing Arkansas S Corporation Income tax returns is on or before the 15th day of the 3rd month following the close of the tax year, for calendar year filers the due date is March 15th.